 Attachment C also presents tabular flow balance information for the loads to each of the two scrubbing systems, both the existing one that will serve reverberatory furnace and the new one that will serve the blast furnace.
-As described above, the blast furnace primary APCS flow, carrying not only blast furnace process gases but also ventilation of the blast furnace charging area hoods through the afterburner, will be split after the tube cooling system.
-Half of that flow will route through the current blast furnace baghouse and fan while half of that flow will route to the repurposed Blast Baghouse 2.
+As described above, the blast furnace primary APCS flow, carrying blast furnace process gases will be routed through the current tube cooler and blast furnace baghouse.
+Some of the blast furnace ventilation gases will be combined with the process gases to the inlet to the blast furnace baghouse.
+The combined gas streams exiting the baghouse will be split, with most of the stream (approximately 70%) routed to the new scrubber and the balance of the stream (approximately 30%) routed to the existing scrubber.

 We note that the flow budget through this blast furnace process gas system allows for 15,000 cfm of process exhaust from the blast furnace itself.
 This compares favorably with the 10,000 cfm basis described in the afterburner analysis of the current configuration in the AQMD's Engineering Report on A/N 374180 (page 20 of 34).
-Accordingly, draft for the blast furnace chamber will be enhanced to ensure maintenance of negative pressure in that vessel as required under Rule 1420.1
+Accordingly, draft for the blast furnace chamber will be enhanced to ensure maintenance of negative pressure in that vessel as required under Rule 1420.1.